akothen/Hydride/backends/llvm/docs/LangRef.rst

 :ref:`vector <t_vector>` type.
 The second operand is a scalar value whose type must equal the element type of the first operand.
 The third operand is an index indicating the position at which to insert the value.
-The index may be a variable of any integer type, and will be treated as an unsigned integer.
+The index may be a variable of any integer type.

 Semantics:
 """"""""""